ByrneT19/Python_Projects/README.md

 `python3 ./list_shunt.py`

 ## Pair Checker
-A programme that allows you to identify an odd element in a list of paired elements.
+A programme that allows you to identify an odd element in a list of paired elements where there is strictly only one odd element.
 To run this file use the command:
 `python3 ./pair_checker.py`